nrfconnect/sdk-nrf/samples/matter/light_switch/README.rst

    :end-before: matter_door_lock_sample_button1_end

 Button 2:
+    * On nRF52840 DK, nRF5340 DK and nRF21540 DK:

-   Controls the light on the bound lighting device.
+      * Controls the light on the bound lighting device.
         Depending on how long you press the button:

         * If pressed for less than 0.5 seconds, it changes the light state to the opposite one on the bound lighting device (:ref:`light bulb <matter_light_bulb_sample>`).
         * If pressed for more than 0.5 seconds, it changes the brightness of the light on the bound lighting bulb device (:ref:`light bulb <matter_light_bulb_sample>`).
           The brightness is changing from 0% to 100% with 1% increments every 300 milliseconds as long as **Button 2** is pressed.

+    * On nRF7002 DK:

+      * If the device is not commissioned to a Matter network, it starts the NFC tag emulation, enables Bluetooth LE advertising for the predefined period of time (15 minutes by default), and makes the device discoverable over Bluetooth LE.
+        This button is used during the :ref:`commissioning procedure <matter_light_switch_sample_remote_control_commissioning>`.
+      * If the device is commissioned to a Matter network, it controls the light on the bound lighting device.
+        Depending on how long you press the button:

+        * If pressed for less than 0.5 seconds, it changes the light state to the opposite one on the bound lighting device (:ref:`light bulb <matter_light_bulb_sample>`).
+        * If pressed for more than 0.5 seconds, it changes the brightness of the light on the bound lighting bulb device (:ref:`light bulb <matter_light_bulb_sample>`).
+          The brightness is changing from 0% to 100% with 1% increments every 300 milliseconds as long as **Button 2** is pressed.

 Button 4:
+    * On nRF52840 DK, nRF5340 DK and nRF21540 DK:
       Starts the NFC tag emulation, enables Bluetooth LE advertising for the predefined period of time (15 minutes by default), and makes the device discoverable over Bluetooth LE.
       This button is used during the :ref:`commissioning procedure <matter_light_switch_sample_remote_control_commissioning>`.

+    * On nRF7002 DK: Not available.

 .. include:: ../lock/README.rst
     :start-after: matter_door_lock_sample_jlink_start